azhow/daily_planner/README.md

-# daily_schedule
+# Daily Planner

-Generates a random daily schedule with all your activities
+Generates a random daily schedule with all your activities.

+Made with C++11.

+## How to compile:

+In the folder where you extracted or cloned the repository, execute the following command:
+``make``